Date: Monday, 23 November 2015

-The London School of Hygiene & Tropical Medicine and the Harvard Global Health Institute convened in 2014 an Independent Panel on the Global Response to Ebola to review the response to the crisis and offer recommendations on what reforms are needed to strengthen the system, rebuild confidence and prevent future disasters.
+In 2014, the London School of Hygiene & Tropical Medicine and the Harvard Global Health Institute convened an Independent Panel on the Global Response to Ebola to review the response to the crisis and offer recommendations on what reforms are needed to strengthen the system, rebuild confidence and prevent future disasters.

-Top global health journalists will lead conversations with panel members and key opinion leaders on the following issues explored in the report:
+Top global health journalists led conversations with panel members and key opinion leaders on the following issues explored in the report:

 - The keys to preventing and responding to major outbreaks